-Unlike most orthotists, we specialize exclusively in scoliosis and spinal disorders that require bracing.
-Our team takes a holistic approach to treating scoliosis—providing custom braces, low-dose EOS X-ray imaging, Schroth physical therapy (specialized physical therapy for scoliosis patients) and caring for each patient’s overall well-being.
+Unlike most orthotists, we specialize exclusively in scoliosis and spinal conditions that require bracing.
+Our team takes a holistic approach to treating scoliosis—providing custom braces, low-dose EOS X-ray imaging, collaboration with area Schroth physical therapists (specialized physical therapy for scoliosis patients), and caring for each patient’s overall well-being.
 Everyone who works in our office has somehow been touched by scoliosis either directly or personally and we understand the challenges that go along with it.

 Our mission is to provide the best non-operative, evidence-based, care to patients diagnosed with scoliosis by helping them progress to maturity without needing surgery.

 We collaborate with each patient’s physician and their family in developing and implementing a complete treatment plan.
 When working with physicians, we try and accommodate same-day-appointments where possible—meaning, we try and see patients immediately following an orthopedic check-in so that adjustments, and or new custom braces can be created promptly, efficiently, and, most importantly, effectively.